k-nuth/docs/content/user_guide/query_the_api.md

 *Simple queries to the Blockchain.*

 ## Using swagger:
-After running Insight, swagger can be used to try all the API calls:
+After running Insight, swagger can be used to test all the API calls:

 [​http://0.0.0.0:3000/swagger/index.html​](​http://0.0.0.0:3000/swagger/index.html​)